Locally stationary spatio-temporal interpolation of Argo profiling float data: Overview of previous Argo data products

-Besides the Roemmich--Gilson climatology, several other gridded Argo data products have been produced.
-We give here a brief overview of some of these products.
-Our treatment is by no means exhaustive and a full list of Argo data products can be found at \url{http://www.argo.ucsd.edu/Gridded_fields.html}.
+Besides the Roemmich--Gilson climatology, several other Argo-based data products have been produced.
+We give here a brief overview of some of these products and the underlying statistical methods.
+Our treatment is by no means exhaustive---a full list of gridded Argo data products can be found at \url{http://www.argo.ucsd.edu/Gridded_fields.html}.

-The defining feature of the MIMOC product \cite{Schmidtko2013} is that it is mapped on isopycnals (surfaces of constant density) instead of pressure surfaces.
-This approach may have distinct advantages in handling the vertical movement of isopycnals and in avoiding density inversions.
-The EN4 data product \cite{Good2013} provides uncertainty estimates, but its uncertainty quantification procedure seems statistically \emph{ad hoc}, is only validated in the root-mean-square sense and shows signs of miscalibration below approximately 400~m.
-ISAS \cite{Gaillard2012} and MOAA GPV \cite{Hosoda2008} are further examples of kriging-based Argo data products.
+One of the defining features of the MIMOC product \cite{Schmidtko2013} is that it is mapped on isopycnals (surfaces of constant density) instead of pressure surfaces.
+This approach may have distinct advantages in handling the vertical movement of water masses and in avoiding density inversions.
+Statistically, temperature and salinity maps on isopycnals are likely to be less nonstationary than on pressure surfaces.
+However, in order to enable conversion from density coordinates to pressure coordinates, one needs to provide maps of pressure on the isopycnals and these fields remain highly nonstationary.
+MIMOC also incorporates techniques for improving the mapping in areas of sharp fronts and varying bathymetry.
+The EN4 data product \cite{Good2013} provides uncertainty estimates and includes the vertical dimension in the covariance model, but its uncertainty quantification procedure seems statistically \emph{ad hoc}, is only validated in the root-mean-square sense and shows signs of miscalibration below roughly 400~m.
+ISAS \cite{Gaillard2012} and MOAA~GPV~\cite{Hosoda2008} are further examples of kriging-based Argo data products.
 For most products, there is some effort to use physical data to justify the chosen covariance parameters but no formal statistical estimators of these parameters are used.
-An exception is the work of Gray and Riser \cite{Gray2014,Gray2015} that uses a weighted least-squares variogram fit and an iteratively estimated mean field to map ocean velocity fields based on Argo data.
-Out of the data products mentioned here, \cite{Roemmich2009} and \cite{Gray2014} use Argo data only, while the other products also incorporate data from other sources.
+An exception is the work of Gray and Riser \cite{Gray2014,Gray2015} which uses a weighted least-squares variogram fit and an iteratively estimated mean field to map ocean velocity fields based on Argo data.